rmassidda/ml-project-19/report/report.md

 The `Network` class represents a neural network.
 By using its constructor it is possible to set all the required hyperparameters for the techniques that are later described.
 The class offers methods to learn from a set of examples via backpropagation and to predict outcomes for new patterns in forward mode.

-The initialization of the weights in each layer of the neural network is done by extracting values from a standard normal distribution with variance $\sigma = \frac{2}{n_i+n_o}$, where $n_i$ stands for the number of inputs in the considered layer and $n_o$ for the number of outputs.
+The initialization of the weights in each layer of the network is done by extracting values from a standard normal distribution with variance $\sigma = \frac{2}{n_i+n_o}$, where $n_i$ stands for the number of inputs in the considered layer and $n_o$ for the number of outputs.
 This has been proven to be a sound choice[@glorot_understanding_nodate] in various use cases.

 Different activation functions can be chosen for each layer of the neural network.
 The possible choices are: $tanh$, the standard logistic function, $ReLU$ and the identity function, thought to be used only in the output layer for regression tasks.

 The implemented backpropagation algorithm analyzes patterns by aggregating them using the minibatch technique.
-The batch size is a tunable hyperparameter with possible values between 1 (online training) and the size of the training set (batch training).
+The minibatch size is a tunable hyperparameter with possible values between 1 (online training) and the size of the training set (batch training).
 In the gradient descent algorithm, MSE is always used as the cost function.
 To speedup the computation, the update rule also considers momentum information, achieving convergence with a smaller number of epochs.
 Standard L2 regularization has also been implemented to avoid the overfitting of the training data.